Rosa-sinensis/Audio-Descrambler/README.md

 My 2nd Year Project, which is to construct a real time audio descrambler.

 ### Goal
 Build a digital real time audio descrambler, with a goal to decode a secret message.
-This project involved using MSP432 and building our own circuitry using the knowledge learnt throughout the study.
+This project involved using MSP432 and building our own circuitry using the knowledge learnt throughout the study and provide a great exposure to the basics of signal processing, both analog, and Digital Signal Processing (DSP).

 ### How it Works?